Across multiple modules

 When developing larger projects, you may need to create multiple C++ Python extension modules that communicate with each other.
 For example, module B might need to use a class defined and wrapped in module A.

-clair-c2py generates two files for each wrapped module:
+clair-c2py generates up to two files for each wrapped module:

-• A .wrap.cxx file (the implementation of the bindings)
+• A .wrap.cxx file (the implementation of the bindings), always generated.

-• A .wrap.hxx file (a small header declaring which classes are wrapped in A)
+• A .wrap.hxx file (a small header declaring which classes are wrapped in A), generated only if module A wraps at least one class.

 Example: Two communicating modules